ningbioinfo/RNAgenopipe/README.md

     - Allele specific expression analysis **To disable the second stage, specific the argument '-genotypemode'**

 2. To see the manual and run the script properly, see `python RNA-seq-pipeline.py -h`

+# Need to do

+1. The following phasing steps
+2. The eqtl preparations